Group companies or individuals are:

 - registered as Accountants in Malta

 Corporate matters in Malta are governed by the Companies Act.
-The corporate documents for Maltese company are prepared in the English language.
+The corporate documents for a Malta company are prepared in the English language.
 The incorporating document is the Memorandum & Articles of Association.
 The Memorandum establishes the company and sets out the officers, objectives and the authorised and issued share capital of the company.
 There are initial and annual registry fees to be paid on the value of the authorised share capital.
 The Articles set out the internal regulations of the company such as the procedure for share transfers and for directors’ and shareholders’ meetings.

 Shares and Share Capital